 Original investigation in selected areas of environmental studies.
 The research topic is selected and the work done under direction of a faculty advisor.
 Scholarly presentation of research results is encouraged.
 Prerequisites: BIOL 222 and permission of the instructor.
-Repeatable to a maximum of 4 credits applied to the Environmental Studies major.
+Repeatable to a maximum of 4 credits.
+A maximum of 2 credits applied to the Environmental Studies major.
 Graded S/F. Qualifies for IP grading.